octo-technology/OpenTezos/docs/tezos-basics/exam.md

 What is a roll?

 <ExamCheckbox name="20" isCorrect="false">A transaction cycle for approving or refusing an amendment period</ExamCheckbox>
-<ExamCheckbox name="21" isCorrect="true">8000 staked XTZ, which give the right to vote on amendments and to participate in the baking process</ExamCheckbox>
+<ExamCheckbox name="21" isCorrect="true">8000 staked Tez, which give the right to vote on amendments and to participate in the baking process</ExamCheckbox>
 <ExamCheckbox name="22" isCorrect="false">A security mechanism to prevent double-spending</ExamCheckbox>
 <ExamCheckbox name="23" isCorrect="false">The process of bakers' selection</ExamCheckbox>